What is Customer Experience (CX)?

 The starting point was the consumer insights that demonstrated AV consumers wanted to view the product from any device and wanted the site to perform equally as well across all devices.

 When AO.Com reviewed the AV market, it concluded that it was tired, static, and really not meeting the needs of the consumer.
-Consumers were tired of the overcomplicated offers, jargons, and the ranges that were hard to distinguish.
+Consumers were tired of the overcomplicated offers, jargon, and ranges that were hard to distinguish.

-The band swung into action and started supporting the consumer journey by demystifying the jargons, explaining technologies, 360-degree visuals to recreate a showroom experience online, videos explaining the features, offering curated collections to help them buy the right TV for their individual viewing needs.
+The band swung into action and started supporting the consumer journey by demystifying the jargon, explaining technologies, 360-degree visuals to recreate a showroom experience online, videos explaining the features, and offering curated collections to help them buy the right TV for their individual viewing needs.

 The results were astonishing.
 Their average order value moved up by £50 higher than the market average.